Perenna Solicitor Panel Example Support Desk Enquires

 from members of the public

-I was due to move into my flat two days ago.
-My solicitor is on the Perenna conveyancing panel but has moved offices in the past couple of months and had not advised Perenna of their new address.
-Perenna has locked down the release of mortgage funds as the information from the solicitors isn't correct.
+I was due to complete on my dream home last Thursday.
+My solicitor is on the Perenna solicitors panel but has changed address in the past couple of months and had not advised Perenna of their new address.
+Perenna is now refusing to release my funds until such time as their systems are up to date with the correct details.

 This is a rare situation indeed.
 Most lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Perenna branch or your mortgage broker to see if they can help.